Rishabhpandey93/Excel-Projects/Excel Projects/Business Analytics Project/README.md

 # 📊 Minute Mapping System – Excel Template
 ## 🧾 Purpose
 This tool maps VoIP call data (CDRs) to carriers based on IP addresses.
-It calculates the total minutes handled by each carrier, providing accurate data for billing, reporting, and reconciliation.
+It calculates the total minutes done by each carrier, providing accurate data for billing and reporting.
 ---
 ## 📂 Files Included
 ### 1. *IP File (Working File 1)*